Rakaneth/rldev-tut-2025/README.md

 ### 2025-08-14

 Tweaked the inventory UI and fully implemented the Potion of Healing.
 Also improved the modularity of debugging messages.

+### 2025-08-15

+More UI work - adding tooltips and targeting.